amylour/star_wars_hackathon/README.md

 * As a **first-time user**, I want **to have a set number of lives depicted by Yoda icons, which depreciate each time I make a mistake**.

-* As a **user**, I want **to have opportunities to gain rewards during the game play, such as an extra life or bonus points for difficult to complete challenges**.

 * As a **returning user**, I want **the game play to have a high level of replayability**.